Freelancing & The Design Business

 Disintermediation

-One major hallmark of disruption is disintermediation – bypassing the traditional intermediaries in an industry through some innovation.
+One major hallmark of disruption is disintermediation, which involves bypassing traditional intermediaries in an industry through innovation.
 Companies like Amazon and Dell pioneered direct-to-consumer and just-in-time manufacturing models to cut costs and improve efficiency.

 “We see our customers as guests to a party, and we are the hosts.
 It’s our job every day to make every important aspect of the customer experience a little bit better.